mlindgren/CYD-System-Monitor/README.md

 - GET `/api/status` - Device status and metrics
 - POST `/api/command` - Control endpoints for theme switching and device restart

+#### Easy Integration

+A complete Home Assistant configuration example is provided in [homeassistant_example.yml](homeassistant_example.yml).
+This includes:

+- System sensors (temperature, memory, WiFi signal, uptime)
+- Binary sensors for dark mode and display state
+- Switches for controlling dark mode and display power
+- Commands for device restart and theme reset

+Simply copy the configuration, replace `YOUR.DEVICE.IP.HERE` with your device's IP address, and add it to your Home Assistant configuration.
+You should see the entities show up in home assistant after a restart.

 ## API Endpoints

 ### Web Interface Endpoints